 2. Before beginning, you need to be able to tell the type of a roof your house has.
 You need to know how to tell the difference between a hip vs. a gable roof.
-You also need to know if there are any dormers, or some other intersects and valleys on your roof.
+You also need to know if there are any dormers, or some other intersects and valleys on the roof.

 3. Note how many vents and stacks are on your roof, and most importantly, you need to estimate your roof pitch.
 We’ll cover the most common roof types in the next section…

-Now, you have a few decisions to make; decide on the type of shingle you want to install, pick a roofing shingle color, and decide whether or not you are going to tear off your old roof, or choose to re-roof over the existing shingles, instead.
+Now, you have a few decisions to make; decide on the type of shingle you want to install, pick a roofing shingle color, and decide whether you are going to tear off your old roof, or choose to re-roof over the existing shingles, instead.

 How to pick the right type and Color of Roofing Shingles

 Start out by looking at your neighbors’ houses to get a feel for what types or roofs are installed in your neighborhood.
 That may help you with a color selection, and with choosing a shingle type for your area.
-Now, lets start breaking all of this down so you can determine what you want, and need…
+Now, let’s start breaking all of this down so you can determine what you want, and need…

 There are many types of roof designs and styles.
 Below are descriptions of the most common roofs in use today.
 You may have a modified form of a one of these roofs.
-Read each description, and see what type or combination of roof styles best describes your roof.
+Read each description and see what type or combination of roof styles best describes your roof.